jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 It's our own fault.

-We gave the levers of power in our schools, hospitals, companies, and bureaucracies to the same people that were giving us unhappy lives as customers and workers.
-Now our society had to scramble with impromptu plans to deal with this coronavirus pandemic.
+We gave the levers of power in our schools, hospitals, companies, and bureaucracies to the same managerial positions that were giving us unhappy lives as customers and workers.
+Now our society has to make impromptu plans to deal with this coronavirus pandemic.

 Should we really have expected better?